Best practices

 However, with the adoption of digital engagement methods such as emails, social media, online communities, and virtual events, Alumni Relations teams no longer face this challenge.

 Institutions are now able to target alumni living miles away from their campus and invite them for a virtual reunion or homecoming.
 They can also easily stay connected to their younger alumni via social media, rally more support for their virtual events or giving campaigns, and build a loyal community online.
-Alumni relations teams will now see newer alumni that have never engaged in the past start to engage.
+Alumni relations teams will now see newer alumni that who never engaged in the past start to engage.

 3. Fundraising asks will no longer be the same